SoyEdu15/University/README.md

   ## 🎯 Overview

-  "This is a project of an API REST on a university which needs to make various interactions between students, teachers and subjects"
+  "This is a project of an API REST on a university which needs to make various interactions between students, teachers and subjects."

   ## 🚀 Getting Started